MCP Apps vs A2UI: Which Agent UI Standard Should You Use? (April 2026)

 MCP Apps work well for:

-• Controlled experiences: You define exactly how the UI works and what the user can do
+- Controlled experiences: You define exactly how the UI works, what the user can do, and how data flows

-If you’re building an MCP App, sunpeak is an open-source MCP App framework that includes a local simulator, pre-built components, and testing with Vitest and Playwright.
+If you’re building an MCP App, sunpeak is an open-source MCP App framework that includes a local inspector replicating the ChatGPT and Claude runtimes, pre-built components, and a testing framework for unit, E2E, and visual regression tests.
 You can scaffold a project and start developing without connecting to a live AI host.

 When to Use A2UI